OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/how-to-install-tf-networking-openshift4.rst

    -  Helper node: 4 CPU, 8GB RAM, 30GB SSD storage

--  In single node deployments, do not use spinning disk arrays with low Input/Output Operations Per Second (IOPS) when using Tungsten Fabric with Red Hat Openshift.
+-  In single node deployments, do not use spinning disk arrays with low Input/Output Operations Per Second (IOPS) when using OpenSDN with Red Hat Openshift.
 Higher IOPS disk arrays are required because the control plane always operates as a high availability setup in single node deployments.

-   IOPS requirements vary by environment due to multiple factors beyond Tungsten Fabric and Red Hat Openshift.
+   IOPS requirements vary by environment due to multiple factors beyond OpenSDN and Red Hat Openshift.
 We, therefore, provide this guideline but do not provide direct guidance around IOPS requirements.

 .. _install-tf-networking-and-red-hat-openshift-44:

-Install Tungsten Fabric and Red Hat Openshift 4.4
+Install OpenSDN and Red Hat Openshift 4.4
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Perform these steps to install Tungsten Fabric and Red Hat OpenShift
+Perform these steps to install OpenSDN and Red Hat OpenShift
 4.4 using a VM running in a KVM module:
 Create a Virtual Network or a Bridge Network for the Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a virtual network or a bridge network for the installation:

-1. Log onto the server that will host the VM that will run Tungsten Fabric.
+1. Log onto the server that will host the VM that will run OpenSDN.

    Download the ``virt-net.xml`` virtual network configuration file from
    the Red Hat repository.